New characterisations of the Nordstrom-Robinson codes: Complete transitivity of the Nordstrom-Robinson codes

 \subsection{The Punctured Nordstrom-Robinson Code $\PN$}

-Let $p\in M=\{1,\ldots 16\}$ and $J=M\backslash\{p\}$.
-Recall that the punctured Nordstrom-Robinson code with respect to $p$ is the code generated by deleting the $p^{th}$ entry of each codeword of the Nordstrom-Robinson code $\NR$.
-It is also equal to the projected code $\pi_J(\NR)$.
-By Theorem \ref{nrctr}, $\NR$ is completely transitive, and so is completely regular.
-Consequently, as $\NR$ is an even code with covering radius equal to $4$, a result by Brouwer \cite{brouwer} implies that $\pi_J(\NR)$ is completely regular with covering radius $\rho=3$.
-Therefore, as $\z\in\pi_J(\NR)$, it follows that the minimum distance $\delta$ of $\pi_J(\NR)$ is equal to the minimum non-zero weight of codewords in $\pi_J(\NR)$, which is equal to either $5$ or $6$ as the minimum non-zero weight of codewords in $\NR$ is $6$.
-By \cite[p.74]{macwill}, $|\NR(6)|=112$, where $\NR(6)$ is the set of codewords in $\NR$ of weight $6$, and so Theorem \ref{des1} implies that $\NR(6)$ forms a $3-(16,6,4)$ design.
-Hence the number of codewords of weight $6$ whose support contains $p$ is $42$, and these correspond to $42$ codewords of $\pi_J(\NR)$ of weight $5$.
-Thus $\pi_J(\NR)$ has $\delta=5$.
-Consequently, $\pi_J(\NR)$ is a $(15,256,5)$ code.
-Snover \cite{snover} proved that a $(15,256,5)$ binary code is unique up to equivalence.
-Thus, for any $p'\in M$, the punctured $\NR$ code with respect to $p'$ is equivalent to $\pi_J(\NR)$.
-Therefore, without loss of generality, we can assume that $p=1$ as in \cite{berl}, and we denote $\pi_J(\NR)$ by $\PN$.
+The punctured Nordstrom-Robinson code $\PN$ is a $(15,256,5)$ code (see, for example, \cite{preparata}).
+Moreover, since all $(15,256,5)$ codes are equivalent, we can assume without loss of generality that $\PN$ is obtained from $\mathcal{N}$ by puncturing the first entry, as in \cite{berl}.
+Recall also (Remark \ref{rem:comreg}) that $\PN$ has covering radius $3$.
 By \cite[Lemma 6.5]{berl}, $\Aut(\PN)_{\z}\cong A_7$ acting $2$-transitively on $15$ points.
-The action of $\Aut(\PN)_{\z}\cong A_7$ on $\Gamma_{15,3}(\z)$ is equivalent to its action on the $3$-element subsets of $J$.
-The permutation characters for the $A_7$-actions on $J$ and on the $3$-element subsets of $J$ have inner product equal to $2$, see \cite[p.10]{atlas}.
-Hence $A_7$ has exactly two orbits on $3$-element subsets of $J$, so $\Aut(\PN)_{\z}$ has exactly two orbits on $\Gamma_{15,3}(\z)$.
+The action of $\Aut(\PN)_{\z}\cong A_7$ on $\Gamma_{3}(\z)$ is equivalent to its action on the $3$-element subsets of $M=\{1,\ldots,15\}$.
+The permutation characters for actions of $A_7$ on $M$, and on the $3$-element subsets of $M$, have inner product equal to $2$, see \cite[p.10]{atlas}.
+Hence $A_7$ has exactly two orbits on $3$-element subsets of $M$, so $\Aut(\PN)_{\z}$ has exactly two orbits on $\Gamma_{3}(\z)$.

-\begin{theorem} $\PN$ is $\Aut(\PN)$-completely transitive. \end{theorem}
+\begin{theorem} $\PN$ is completely transitive. \end{theorem}